elitaone/RIMS-seq/RIMSseq_methylation_prediction/README.txt

 The benefit of using internal control is that it has the same level of background error rate.
 In addition, it works for exome targeted enrich sequencing.

+# Analysis pipeline to use RIMS-seq to extract methylation and variant information for human samples, including

+(1) Trim the Illumina adapter sequence
+(2) Map the read pairs to human hg38 genome using bowtie2 default alignment with the addition of RG header for variant calling
+(3) Remove the unmapped reads and PCR duplicates using Picard tools (4) Call germline variant using gatk
+(5) Predict regional methylation using RIMSseq_methylation_prediction

 # Annotation files provided in ~/annotation folder